atet/ml_maneuver/README.md

 truth_data$label = as.factor(truth_data$label)
 ```

--   We will train the computer code on 40/50 examples (20 of each non
+-   We will train the computer code on 40/50 examples (20 each of non
-    left-turn and left-turn)
+    left-turns and left-turns)
 -   Additionally, 10/50 examples are reserved for later testing of the
-    machine learned model (5 of each non left-turn and left-turn)
+    machine learned model (5 each of non left-turns and left-turns)

 ``` r
 train = truth_data[truth_data$split == "train",]